-On occasion, what residents see may prompt "uncooperative federalism," as Jessica Bulman-Pozen and Heather Gerken expressed.379 That is, local experiences may trigger local dissent from, or resistance to, top-down approaches to policy issues.
+On occasion, what residents see may prompt "uncooperative federalism," as Jessica Bulman-Pozen and Heather Gerken expressed.
+382 That is, local experiences may trigger local dissent from, or resistance to, top-down approaches to policy issues.
 Although Bulman-Pozen and Gerken's focus in their influential 2009 article was state-centered dissent from federal law and policy, many of the values of state dissent can likewise be advanced by local government dissent.
-Relying on works by Young and Porterfield, Bulman-Pozen and Gerken noted that states as dissenters may promote First Amendment rights among others.380 These potential values include policy experimentation, democratic participation, promotion of liberty and equality, and a sense of choice and belonging.
-381 So, too, for local governments as dissenters.382

-Schragger, supra note 4, at 1154 (footnotes omitted).
-Another undeniably important factor that influences many geographical decisions is the relative economic opportunities.
-Working people tend to live within reasonable commuting distance of their workplaces.
-This draws many to urban centers because a huge percentage of available in-state jobs often are located in the most dense urban centers.
-Other factors, though, surely affect in-state geographical decisions.
+Relying on works by Young and Porterfield, Bulman-Pozen and Gerken noted that states as dissenters may promote First Amendment rights among others.
+383 These potential values include policy experimentation, democratic participation, promotion of liberty and equality, and a sense of choice and belonging.
+So, too, for local governments as dissenters.
+385 urban centers because a huge percentage of available in-state jobs are often located in the densest urban centers.
+Other factors, though, surely affect instate geographical decisions.
 These include cultural opportunities, school and housing options, cost of living, family, friends, co-workers, other community ties, religion, race, weather, recreational options, traffic, water and air quality, affordable health insurance, quality medical care, natural beauty, ambient light, demographics, sports teams, local history, family history, and countless other local features that contribute to one's perceived quality of life and sense of belonging.